jleonard2099/LHG_Football/doc/code-suggestions.md

 - Menu / box routines
 - QB ratings / calculations

-[ ] Review all file selection routines
-- Are they overly wordy?
-- Are they "centered" reasonably?

 [ ] Change Pro to support 4 divisions not just 3

 [ ] Stats Considerations
 - "Does this team have saved stats"??? - update to just detect it!!!
 - View Standings - doesn't confirm it's pro / college

-[ ] Develop "Select File" function (for LDR/LIB/etc)
-- should only take a file as a parameter
-- set as function to just return the file name

 [ ] AutoPlay global variable
 - If AP=1 and u5 = 6 or u5...